omarbelkady/Java/Constructors/README.md

 invoke/call a method except that the method is prefixed with the new keyword.
 It has the exact same implementation as a method except that there is no return or return type.
 REMEMBER WHEN WE CREATE A CONSTRUCTOR THE NAME HAS TO MATCH THE CLASS NAME.

-To define what a constructor does we do this:
+To define what a constructor does we do this.
+THIS IS KNOWN AS THE DEFAULT CONSTRUCTOR because it doesn't take any arguments.
 ```
 public User()
 {